 I resigned from a lengthy career in LE and chose to apply to a PTA program near my family.
 They accepted my application out of about 80 applicants to be a part of the PTA graduating class of 2018.

 What were some of the jobs you had before you started your PT career?

 Law Enforcement, US Marine and before that I was a college student at Georgia Southern University

 What is your favorite part of being a PT/PTA?

 Interacting with the patient/clients.
 Making people smile and feel good about themselves.
 I believe physical therapy extends beyond the physical and into the overall well-being of the patient/client.

 What are some of the job’s biggest challenges?

-Favorite Color: green
+Favorite Color: Blue

-Morning Person or Night Owl?
-Morning
+Morning person or Night Owl?
+Morning person

 Favorite quote: “The word ‘can’t’ is not in our vocabulary.”